shimaamiri/Experimental_Assignment1/README.md

 ## Authors

-- Shima Amiri Fard
+- Shima Amiri Fard, 5269794

-- Mohammadreza Koolani
+- Mohammadreza Koolani, 5

-- Mohammad Saboori
+- Mohammad Sabouri, 5659227

-- Reza Taleshi
+- Reza Taleshi, 5029729

 ## Introduction

-This assignment focuses on the utilization of a ROSbot to navigate an environment, locating and reaching four distinct Aruco markers.
-The task involves implementing this functionality initially in a simulated environment using Gazebo with a ROSbot equipped with a fixed camera.
-Subsequently, the solution is adapted for a real ROSbot in the laboratory setting.
+This project focuses on localizing, navigation and detecting four Aruco markers by a Rosbot in Gazebo simulation and with real robotm, which has a fixed camera.

 The robot starts at the coordinates (0, 0), and there are four markers in the environment with IDs 11, 12, 13, and 15.
 The markers have the following meanings:
 - Marker 11: Rotate until you find Marker 12; then reach Marker 12.